csb324/eleventy-obsidian-ninareth/notes/Rez's Sendings.md

 		* Ohhhhhhh cool!!!
 I miss mom!
 	* MANDATORY sibling night on the town tomorrow!!
 You gotta meet this weird little guy [[Eirian]]'s messing around with.
 He's working for Aunt [[Gemma]]!
 		* WAIT REALLY?!?
 I WANNA ASK HIM LOTS OF QUESTIONS.
 I’m in.
+	* You know, I was thinking... [[E]] could REALLY use some help redecorating.
+If you have time on your way, want to bring some copper paint? :)
+		* Sure!
+I’ll ask Pikpak to go.
 - [[Professor Leonard Klipitz]] -
 	- deal for large quantities of diamonds?
 		- Said yes as long as we have money